 Of course, Valerian has to make the list.
 Used since medieval times as a cure for insomnia, Valerian can also be used as a herbal infusion for a relaxing bedtime drink.
 Although it is rather strong and has a slightly bitter taste, its many great properties will make it worth your while.

 Valerian is simply crawling with antioxidants, and can be used to battle insomnia.
 It is a safe, natural and strong sedative that increases your quality of sleep.
 It also reduces the time it takes for you to fall asleep.

 Just a word of warning, Valerian has been known to become addictive when used over long periods of time.
 Some health care professionals also warn that this might interfere with other sleep medications or supplements prescribed by your doctor.
 Be sure to keep your intake of this tea under control, and check with your doctor before making it a regular part of your routine.

-Chaga might be a life saver if you are a coffee lover.
-This tea is brewed with chunks of mycelium harvested from birch trees.
-It has a warm, earthly flavour that resembles that of coffee.
-And the good news is that Chaga tea is entirely caffeine free.
+This one might be a lifesaver if you are a coffee lover.
+Chaga tea is brewed with chunks of mycelium harvested from birch trees.
+It has a warm, earthy flavour that resembles that of coffee.
+And the good news is that chaga tea is entirely caffeine free.

 Peppermint is known as a muscle relaxant, and is often used in sports or muscle gel.
 This of course, helps you sleep.
 However, peppermint has also been used to relieve headaches and stomach pain.
 It is excellent for relieving tension.
 If you suffer from anxiety or stress related aches you should seriously consider adding some peppermint tea to your arsenal.